hewittw/LaxWebsite/README.md

 For the html assignment, please grade my last commit on September the 10th.
 The commit number/code is: 9fa862f

 # VersionToGrade for CSS
+For the CSS assignment, please grade my last commit on September the 21st.
+The commit number/code is: 4c4e0ea556393f67ca48876d269d6dea917f1bdd